Hopf-Galois module structure of quartic Galois extensions of $\mathbb{Q}$: Hopf-Galois structures on a quartic Galois extension

+Once the permutation subgroups are computed, we determine the corresponding Hopf algebras of those non-classical Hopf-Galois structures.
+We follow \cite[Lemma 2.10]{byottp2} to find a basis of the corresponding $K$-Hopf algebra.
+Let $H_i$ be the $K$-Hopf algebra of the Hopf-Galois structure corresponding to $T_i$, where $i=1$ if $G$ is cyclic and $i\in\{1,2,3\}$ otherwise.
+Then the reference above gives where $z_i\in E_i\coloneqq L^{T_i}$ is such that $\sigma(z_1)=-z_1$ (resp. $\tau(z_2)=-z_2$, resp. $\sigma(z_3)=-z_3$) and Then, the second generating element is Replacing $z_i$ with $-z_i$, we get an alternative generating element, and the sum and difference of that one with the one above produce two elements of $H_i$ such that, together with $\mathrm{Id}$ and $\mu_i$, form a $K$-basis of $H_i$.
+Thus, we have obtained:

-\begin{pro} A cyclic quartic extension $L/K$ has two Hopf-Galois structures: the classical Galois structure $H_c$ of type $C_4$ and a non-classical Hopf-Galois structure $H$ of type $C_2\times C_2$ with $K$-basis where $z$ is the square root in $L$ of a non-square element in $K$. \end{pro}
+\begin{pro} A cyclic quartic extension $L/K$ has two Hopf-Galois structures: the classical Galois structure, of type $C_4$ and algebra $H_c$, and a non-classical Hopf-Galois structure of type $C_2\times C_2$ with algebra $H$ having $K$-basis where $z$ is the square root in $L$ of a non-square element in $K$. \end{pro}